earkevin11/Web-Application-Firewall/README.md

 Ex: For example, a Layer 7 DDoS attack sends a flood of traffic to the server layer where web pages are generated and delivered in response to HTTP requests.
 A WAF mitigates this by acting as a reverse proxy that protects the targeted server from malicious traffic and filters requests to identify the use of DDoS tools.

 # Network Firewall

-- What does a Network Firewall protect?
+# What does a Network Firewall protect?
 It secures local-area network from unauthorized access to prevent the risk of attacks.
 - Location:Network Firewall is located on the edge of the network while the WAF is located directly between the user and the web server.
 - Primary objective of a NF is to protect the network perimeter and filter traffic using protocol information.
+# What layer does the Network Firewall focuses on in the OSI model?
-- Focuses on Layer 3 & 4 (network and transport) layer
+- Layer 3 & 4 (network and transport) layer
 - Network Firewalls defend against:
 - 1. Unauthorized network access
 - 2. Man in the Middle Attacks